House OKs debt and funding plan, inviting clash with GOP

 WASHINGTON (AP) — The House voted to keep the government funded, suspend the federal debt limit and provide disaster and refugee aid, setting up a high-stakes showdown with Republicans who oppose the package despite the risk of triggering a fiscal crisis.

 The federal government faces a shutdown if funding stops on Sept.
-30, the end of the fiscal year — midnight next Thursday.
+30, the end of the fiscal year.
 Additionally, at some point in October the U.S. risks defaulting on its accumulated debt load if its borrowing limits are not waived or adjusted.

 Rushing to prevent that dire outcome, the Democratic-led House passed the measure Tuesday night by a party-line vote of 220-211.
 The bill now goes to the Senate, where it is likely to falter because of overwhelming GOP opposition.